sharife/goldenthread-v2/site/content/tickets/_index.md

           **Design Team:** Veronica Arana (scenic), Vida Ghahremani (costumes), Jodie Ferguson (lighting).
 Dance choreography by Shahrzad Khorsandi.
 Fight choreography by Paul Sherman.

-          **Available for purchase June 7-13, 2021**
+          **Available for Streaming June 7-13, 2021**

-          Tickets are valid for a 48-hour streaming period.

-          Rental is good for streaming on one device at a time and begins when you press play.
+          Tickets are valid for a 48-hour viewing period on one device at a time beginning when you press play.
         title: "Golden Classics: Operation No Penetration: Lysistrata 97! "
         pre: Vintage Videos From Golden Thread’s Vault
         cta: Buy Tickets!